cgiffard/Duckdown/README.md

 character.
 'Runs' of word and non-word characters are buffered and each run is converted into a token when the tokeniser state changes, or completes.

+You may use the `duck` CLI took to observe the token buffer for the document - see the [CLI](#cli) section for usage instructions.

 ### Parsing process

 The parsing process is initiated by `Duckdown.parse()`.